pombredanne/nazca/doc.rst

 .. code-block:: python

-    from alignment import dataio as aldio #Functions for input and output data from alignment import distance as ald #Functions to compute the distances from alignment import normalize as aln#Functions to normalize data from alignment import aligner as ala  #Functions to align data
+    from nazca import dataio as aldio #Functions for input and output data from nazca import distance as ald #Functions to compute the distances from nazca import normalize as aln#Functions to normalize data from nazca import aligner as ala  #Functions to align data

 The Goncourt prize
 ^^^^^^^^^^^^^^^^^^